History and Settlement in Western Perthshire 700-1900

 There may have been a later Nachtan immigration into Perthshire.
 According to Skene, the clan was founded in Moray by Nechtan Mor around 950, and were based in the village of Beauly (A’ Mhanachainn), west of Inverness.
 The tribe was transferred to Perthshire in 1130, when David I of Scotland suppressed the Mormaer of Moray.

-Moray was a large Gaelic kingdom just south of Norse holdings in Sunderland.
+Moray was a large Gaelic kingdom just south of Norse holdings in Sutherland.
 DNA analysis of some clan members has revealed a characteristic patrilineal DNA marker (R-1a1a) from southern Norway, which may indicate a Norse presence from NE Scotland.
 This marker is quite uncommon in Scotland, where the predominant lineage is the “Celtic” Haplogroup R1b.
 This avenue of research is a fascinating but still unexplored area.

 For a while in the 12th century, the Macnachtans were local chiefs in Perthshire, known as Thanes of Loch Tay.
 However, the chieftainship of the clan became established in Argyll around 1200, and the Macnachtans in Perthshire lapsed into obscurity.
 The political and economic focus of the clan moved to the west coast of Scotland around Loch Fyne and Loch Awe, leaving the Perthshire branch without strong local leadership.